GoogleCloudPlatform/security-response-automation/automations.md

   dry_run: false
 ```

-_Action name_
+**action**

-The action name is used when mapping an automation to a finding.
-For example, if we wanted to remove public access from any buckets detected as public from Security Health Analytics:
+The action property is used to map an automation to a finding.
+For example, if we wanted to remove public access from Google Cloud Storage buckets detected as public from Security Health Analytics we would do the following:

-- Below we see _Remove public access_ supports `sha` findings of type `public_bucket_acl`.
+- Below we see the **Remove public access** automation supports `sha` findings of type `public_bucket_acl`.
 This is the scanner that detects open buckets.
-- We then see the automation is referred to by name of `close_bucket`.
+- We then see the automation is referred to by an action name of `close_bucket`.
+- We'll add parameter for `sha` then the finding type `public_bucket_acl` then we configure what automations to apply to that finding.
 - Putting it altogether would look something like this:

 ```yaml